bfieldtools/bfieldtools/docs/auto_examples/coil_design/magnetically_shielded_biplanar_coil_design.rst

-Finally, plot the difference in stream functions
+Plot the difference in stream functions

 .. code-block:: default